The CariPest Network Photo Album

 Micro-organisms - Fungi, Bacteria, Viruses, Mycoplasma-like organisms

 Micro-organisms that are considered as plant pathogens are classified as Fungi, Bacteria, Viruses & Mycoplasmas.
+Detailed classification is described in reliable information resources.
+One of the research papers on the topic "Modern nomenclature and classification of microorganisms" was prepared by the authors of the top writing service https://topwritingservice.com/.
 Fungal pathogens are many &diverse.
 The symptoms of disease incidence vary from “damping off”, wilt, sudden death of mature plants, stem necrosis etc. Plant pathogenic bacteria – Pseudomonas, Xanthomonas, Erwinia are the regularly encountered genera.
 The host range of individual bacterial pathogens vary greatly & the symptoms include chlorosis, stunting, wilting necrosis, rots, cankers, scabs, galls.
 Viral infection in plants show great diversity in both type & severity.
 Abnormal appearances is usually the 1st indication that a plant is virus infected.
 Light & dark green mosaic or mottling symptoms in affected plants; slight or severe puckering, distortion or tissue proliferation.
 Virus infected plants are usually smaller & less vigorous than their healthy counterparts

 Plant parasitic nematodes are usually minute, vermiform organisms which alone or in association can be very destructive.
 Species of Meloidogyne, Heterodera, Pratylenchus affect very many economically host plants.
 Radophilus similis, the burrowing nematode has host range of > 250 plant species including banana, citrus, sugar cane, coffee & maize.